Find jobs in London with this guide on the current job market in London, job vacancies, UK work permits, and where to find jobs vacancies.

 Recruitment agencies in London

-Temping agencies specialise in placing staff in temporary positions and are a great way for expats to get into the London job market and try working in different sectors – or place them in a position to apply for full-time work if the opportunity arises.
-Some top London temp agencies include Office-Angels (secretarial and admin, call centres, hospitality, telecoms and retail, etc) and Tate (PA jobs, receptionist, admin, customer service, HR and marketing).
+Temping agencies specialize in placing staff in temporary positions and are a great way for expats to get into the London job market and try working in different sectors – or place them in a position to apply for full-time work if the opportunity arises.
+Some top London temp agencies include:

 Government job search in London

-You can search and apply for jobs in London through the UK government’s Universal Jobmatch.
-You can create a profile to help match you with suitable jobs in London, build or upload CVs and covering letters, get email alerts and track applications.
+You can search and apply for jobs in London through the UK government’s Find A Job (formerly Universal Jobsearch).
+You can create a profile to help match you with suitable jobs in London, build or upload CVs and covering letters, get e-mail alerts, and track applications.

 There are government-run JobCentrePlus offices all over London, usually focusing on non-professional jobs.